SSWConsulting/SSW.Rules.Content/rules/do-you-know-that-its-bad-to-win-the-fight-but-lose-the-customer/rule.md

 1. You haven’t explained your point well enough. (i.e. you haven’t given them all the information)
 2. You don’t understand the full context for their decision. (i.e. they haven’t given you all the information)

-If it’s something you care a lot about and you’re not able to roll over on it, a good idea would be to send a [1 week follow up](/do-you-follow-up-emails-effectively) to have another discussion at a later date to try and explain your point again differently, and see if you can get more information to understand their point.
+If it’s something you care a lot about then give the client some space and try again later.
+For example, send a [1 week follow up](/do-you-follow-up-emails-effectively) to yourself to have another discussion to try and explain your point again, this time touching different points.
+During this 2nd conversation, you might be able to get more information from them to understand their point.

 If after this, you still can’t agree, then go with what the client wants, and send a gently worded [For the Record](/send-a-for-the-record-email-when-you-disagree) email to document your opinion.